xanderdrinnan/INFO2300Assignment03XD/README.md

 4. Using your unzipper of choice, unpack the files to your destination of choice

-5. Open the application in Visual Studio
+5. Open the application in IntelliJ Ultimate

 6. Select "Run"